-The IRS recently announced the health savings account (HSA) rules and requirements for 2015.
-The HSA 2015 contribution limits, minimum required HDHP deductibles, and out-of-pocket maximums have been increased from 2014.
+The IRS recently announced the Health Savings Account (HSA) rules and requirements for 2016.
+This article reviews the HSA contribution limits, HDHP minimum required deductibles, and out-of-pocket maximums for 2016, as set annually by the Internal Revenue Service (IRS).

 If you use an HSA to pay for unqualified medical expenses, the tax penalty is 20% of the HSA distribution.